-Strategically situated at the confluence of the Rhine and Main Rivers, Mainz has a sizable university, fine pedestrian precincts and a certain savoir vivre (knowledge of how to live well) whose origins go back to Napoleon's occupation (1797–1814).
-Strolling along the Rhine and sampling local wines in a half-timbered Altstadt tavern are as much a part of any Mainz visit as viewing the fabulous Dom, Chagall’s ethereal windows in St-Stephan-Kirche, or the first printed Bible in the Gutenberg Museum, a bibliophile’s paradise.
-Mainz has been the capital of the German federal state of Rhineland-Palatinate since 1946.
+Strategically situated at the confluence of the Rhine and Main Rivers, Mainz has been the capital of the German federal state of Rhineland-Palatinate since 1946.
+This lively city has a sizeable university, pretty pedestrian precincts and a savoir vivre dating from Napoleon's occupation (1797–1814).
+Strolling along the Rhine and sampling local wines in a half-timbered Altstadt tavern are as much a part of any Mainz visit as viewing the fabulous Dom, Chagall’s ethereal windows in St-Stephan-Kirche, or the first printed Bible in the bibliophile paradise of the Gutenberg Museum.

 Purchase our award-winning guidebooks

 Get to the heart of Mainz with one of our in-depth, award-winning guidebooks, covering maps, itineraries, and expert guidance.